 - Channel > Basic > Enter any keywords (tags) that you can think of that might ever need to be added to your videos, as it’s always easier to remove them than remember to add them.
 Also, set your Country.
 (Note: You can always go back and edit this list as things evolve with your business.).

 - Channel > Branding > Following the instructions, add a watermark image.
 (Note: Images must be square, with a minimum of 150×150 pixels, and less than 1MB in size.
 I recommend that you use a transparent background rather than a solid one and include just one color in the image.
 This will help the image be less distracting, especially on small screens.).

 - Upload Defaults > Essentials > Title > I use this setting to set up a template to know what to insert where, using something like “[keyword/tag] Guide – How to [keyword/tag] using [keyword/tag]”

 - Upload Defaults > Essentials > Description > I use this setting to set up a template to know what to insert where, using something like “In this #[keyword/tag] video I show you how to [keyword/tag] using #[keyword/tag] and [keyword/tag] in order to [keyword/tag].” .
 I also include links to important areas of the Club website, social media links, and/or CTAs (Calls-to-action).
 Here is a great resource from YouTube, on how to Write smart descriptions.

 - Upload Defaults > Extras > Tags > You can put the same keywords/tags you used before, under the Channel > Basic default settings.

 - Upload Defaults > Advanced > Choose the Category and the Language that best fits the majority of your videos.

-- Community > Defaults > We recommend enabling all areas on this section to Hold potentially inappropriate comments for review.
+- Community > Defaults > I recommend enabling all areas on this section to Hold potentially inappropriate comments for review.

 - Other settings > Advanced channel settings > Advertisements > Disable